Texas high school student has 'medical emergency' after vaping, officials say - 1330 WFIN

 “We are fully aware of the seriousness of vaping and the negative effects it has on our nation and our young students today,” Salazar-Zamora said in a statement issued Monday night.
 “We continue to have candid conversations with our students, staff and greater Tomball community on this issue.”

 On Friday, the U.S. Centers for Disease Control and Prevention confirmed that a fifth person has died from a vaping-related lung disease.
 The health protection agency said it is aware of over 450 possible cases of vaping-related illnesses in 33 states and one U.S. territory.
-The five deaths have occurred in California, Illinois, Indiana, Minnesota and Oregon.
+Those five deaths have occurred in California, Illinois, Indiana , Minnesota and Oregon.

 There is no specific vaping device or chemical linked to all the cases, but the CDC reports that a majority of the patients are male, between the ages of 18 and 35, and admit to using nicotine, THC (the main active component in cannabis), or both, about 90 days before experiencing symptoms, which include shortness of breath, gastrointestinal issues, fever and fatigue.